Welcome to Dr. Chadi Murr

 Dressings or bandages placed above the incisions, and the arms may be wrapped in an elastic bandage or a compression garment to reduce swelling.

 Swelling and bruising are natural signs of the healing process and will disappear within six to eight weeks.
-The stitches are usueally removed one to two weeks after surgery.
+The stitches are usually removed one to two weeks after surgery.

 Following instructions and recommendations is key to the success of your surgery.
 It is important to avoid excessive force, abrasion, or motion during the time of healing.